andrewwhitehouse/writing/15-sicp-clojure-replit.md

   (< (Math/abs (- (square guess) x)) 0.001))
 ```

-[_Note that LISP functions allow the use of question marks, which are useful when defining functions that provide some sort of conditionla logic, known as a "predicate"_]
+[_Note that LISP functions allow the use of question marks, which are useful when defining functions that provide some sort of conditional logic, known as a "predicate"_]

 How can we call this function?
 We want to know if the guess is good enough as an approximation for the square root of x.